Recent Changes - Search:

 • Armor of Blood (blood art): You may spend a standard action to take 2 points of HP burn to coat yourself in protective blood.
 You gain two aegis points for 1 hour, and for that duration, you may spend an aegis point as a reaction when you take damage from an attack to reduce the damage by 5 and, if they are within 10 feet of you, deal 5 points of piercing damage to your attacker.
 You may take additional HP burn on this ability, and for each additional point of HP burn taken, you gain +1 aegis point and the piercing damage dealt increases by +5.

 • Gorethorn (blood art): While in carnage, whenever a creature of your choice makes an attack within 15 feet of you, you may spend 1 focus point as a free action to deal 1d8 points of necrotic damage plus your proficiency bonus to them.
 This damage occurs after the attack (if any) is determined to be successful or not and any damage and effects are dealt from it have been applied, though if you are knocked unconscious or killed this art still activates.
 A creature cannot be targeted by gorethorn more than once per round.
 You may spend additional focus points on this power, increasing the necrotic damage dealt by +1d8 for every additional FP spent.
 If you are reduced to 0 HP but not killed by an attack that you trigger gorethorn on, the damage from gorethorn is maximized, and if you are killed, you also double the necrotic damage.
+If you have the sudden carnage ability, you may use gorethorn as part of entering carnage as a reaction.

 • No Escape: While in carnage, whenever a creature within your reach makes a step or attempts to move out of or through your threatened area, you may spend your reaction to force that creature to make a dexterity (acrobatics) check against your strength save DC.
 If it fails, its speed becomes 0', it suffers difficulty +2 on all attack rolls and dexterity checks until the end of its next turn.